 What do you do when you have a bunch of land, an entrepreneurial spirit, and you don’t want to farm cattle and throw music festivals anymore?

 For Debbie and Billy Friebel, the answer was to partner up with Adam Kurtz and Ed McCauley.
-The Friebels now partner with Fusion to grow hemp buds for CBD smokeable cones.
+The Friebels now partner with Fusion to grow hemp for CBD.

 As a follow up to Part 1 of our three-part series Bringing Small Farms Back to Life, we caught up with the Friebels.
 In this article, we find out what it is really like to farm Fusion CBD hemp.

 Life Before Farming Hemp

 During their 40 years of marriage, Debbie and Billy have had many businesses.
 They had a trucking company in California in the 80s.
 They moved to Oregon in 1990 and raised cattle for 20 years.

 Later, they spent six years producing music festivals on their property.
 The music festivals varied—some featured reggae music, others country western, and others featured local bands from Oregon.
 Folks attending the Friebel’s concerts enjoyed talented and known performers like Elvin Bishop, Brian Howe (former lead singer of Bad Company), Artie Hemphill, the Iron Horse Band, and Sol Seed among many others.

 But when the cattle were gone and the music had died away, Billy and Debbie were left with 26 acres of tillable land and nothing to do with it.
 They also had access to another 180 acres owned by her father right next door.
 This land was doing nothing as well.

 Then they met Adam and learned about the Fusion partner farm program.

 “When I met Adam, I was immediately impressed by him,” said Billy.
 “He made the time to come down and meet me and my family.
 A guy like him is what makes this work.”